Blog

 GEO for Local Businesses Part 1: The Content Strategy for Answer Engines

-It walks step by step through turning local content into AI-ready answer assets that models can verify, reuse, and recommend — without relying on guesswork.
+It walks step by step through turning local content into AI-ready answer assets that LLMs can verify, reuse, and recommend without relying on guesswork.

 How Schema Makes Local GEO Machine-Readable

-In local GEO, schema is not an enhancement layer — it is the mechanism that allows answer engines to trust, reuse, and recommend your content without guessing.
+In GEO, the role of schema changes dramatically compared to SEO.
+And local GEO is not an exception.
+In GEO for local businesses, rather than being an enhancement layer, schema becomes the mechanism that allows answer engines to trust, reuse, and recommend your content without guessing.
+This shift results in the following new law:

 Why Content Alone Is Not Enough for AI Recommendation